annaliese-pintar/FaceBox/README.md

 7. Hot glue the charging ports into place
 8. Hot glue the camera module into place

+## Practical Applications
+This build offers versatile applications in various contexts.
+It could secure keepsakes or create a special surprise for someone special.
+With minor modifications, it could function as a facial recognition-secured diary.
+I also see potential for its implementation in escape rooms as an engaging puzzle element.
+The possibilities for adapting and expanding this build are numerous and worth exploring.

+## Possible Improvements
+### Quicker Bootup Time
+With the current hardware configuration, the system experiences notably slow bootup times.
+I'm interested in exploring an alternative to the Raspberry Pi 4 Model B for this project.
+Specifically, implementing an ESP32-CAM microcontroller would significantly reduce the startup time, making the device more responsive and practical for everyday use.

+### Inactive In Poweroff state
+Currently, I power the box by turning on the Raspberry Pi with its power switch, then pressing the button again to completely cut power when finished.
+If the system could remain in a powered-off state rather than having all power disconnected, it would boot up much faster and eliminate the need to manually press the power switch to turn it off.
+However, the Raspberry Pi 4B consumes significant power even when shut down.
+An ESP32-CAM board would be an ideal solution to this problem, offering much lower power consumption in its inactive state.

+### Securing Hardware Inside the FaceBox
+For this project, I didn't permanently attach the hardware components to the box since I plan to reuse them in future projects.
+To make the build more complete and professional, I would secure all components to the bottom of the box and conceal them from view.

+### 3D Printed Box
+Customizing a pre-made wooden box was challenging due to my limited tools and woodworking skills, resulting in a less professional finish than desired.
+For a more tailored solution that properly accommodates and conceals all components, I would design and create a 3D printed enclosure instead.

 ## Mistakes To Learn From
 ### Trigger Mode Mistake